kadamwhite/talks/2017/wcus/wcus-slides.md

 ???

-To make this more concrete, let's look at how a specific JavaScript file gets processed by Webpack using a fairly standard configuration.
+To make this more concrete, let's think like Webpack and try to puzzle through bundling a basic JavaScript file.

 We'll use the output of Facebook's Create React App scaffolding tool as our baseline example here; nothing about Webpack is React-specific, but the two tools go together well, and Create React App is widespread enough to serve as a good proxy for a standard configuration.